afternoon/microgroove/README.md

 file](https://github.com/afternoon/microgroove/blob/main/hardware/microgroove-circuit.fzz) to view
 the components and their connections.
 There is also a schematic view, but it is currently a mess.

-The OLED display, NeoKey and encoders connect directly to pins on the Pico.
+The OLED display, keys and encoders connect directly to pins on the Pico.

 The MIDI section is also fairly simple.
 They are based on diyelectromusic's [MIDI in](https://diyelectromusic.wordpress.com/2021/02/15/midi-in-for-3-3v-microcontrollers/) and